 Note:

-- The ROI calculation doesn’t consider potential changes in property values over time, which can significantly impact the overall return on investment.
+- The ROI calculation doesn’t factor in potential changes in property values over time, which can significantly impact the overall return on investment.

-- You should also consider the risks associated with owning and managing rental properties, such as:
+- You should also think about the risks associated with owning and managing rental properties, such as:

 - Changes in rental demand